-Managing Director from 12th January 2015
+Managing Director from 12 January 2015

 Mr Langslow joined the Swire group in September 1984.
-Prior to his present appointment, he has held a number of positions in Cathay Pacific, including country and regional management roles in India, Italy, Canada and Taiwan, as well General Manager Inflight Services and General Manager Airports.
+Prior to his present appointment, he spent 29 years with Cathay Pacific Airways where he held a number of country and regional management roles in India, Italy, Canada and Taiwan, then various head office department head roles responsible for inflight services, worldwide airports and cargo services.
 He is a director of John Swire & Sons (PNG) Ltd and various Steamships Trading Company subsidiaries, joint ventures and associate companies.
+He is a member of the PNG Institute of National Affairs Council and sits on the Salvation Army's PNG advisory board.